 This post may contain affiliate links.
 Please read my disclosure.

-This Vietnamese Chicken is tender and juicy, marinated in mixture of incredible flavors like fish sauce, lime, lemongrass and garlic, then roasted until the skin is nice and crispy.
-Easy to make, this chicken has GOT to make it to your dinner table soon!
+This Vietnamese Chicken is tender and juicy, marinated in mixture of incredible tangy, savory flavors, then roasted until the skin is crispy and caramelized.

 This Vietnamese Chicken has all those wonderful Southeast Asian flavors we love so much.
-Like chilies, fish sauce, lime, lemongrass…all the good stuff.
-These are some of my favorite flavors.
+Chilies, fish sauce, lime, lemongrass...all the good stuff.

-What’s awesome about this marinade is that it can be used on beef, pork, shrimp fish, etc. etc. The flavor is just so incredible – you could even dip some Vietnamese Egg Rolls in it!
+What's awesome about this marinade is that it can be used on beef, pork, shrimp fish, etc. etc. The flavor is just so incredible - you could even dip some Vietnamese egg rolls in it!

 Why This Recipe Works